 The displays tell the story of Ireland, from prehistoric times to the 19th century land estates and tenants, through Independence and into the present.

-25 years after The Ballinglen Arts Foundation opened it’s doors in Ballycastle, The Ballinglen Museum of Contemporat Art is due to open to the public in late 2019.
+25 years after The Ballinglen Arts Foundation opened it’s doors in Ballycastle, The Ballinglen Museum of Art opened in 2020.

 The Ballinglen archive is the largest collection of contemporary art in Ireland and the first museum dedicated to contemporary art in the west of Ireland.